afteralexxo/Register-with-php/README.md

-# Register_php
+# User Registration Page
-User register page using php
+User register page using php if you want join in the development process you can